Delete search term

 Multimodal Communication and Translation

-You deepen your skills in written translation and learn to use AI-based language technologies in various areas of language mediation in a professional fashion, be it in the area of online translation, subtitling or accessible communication, among many others.
+You will deepen your skills in written translation and learn to use AI-based language technologies in various areas of language mediation in a professional fashion, be it in the area of online translation, subtitling or accessible communication, to name a few.

 Technical Communication and Information Design